justprogressittech/justprogressittech/README.md

 ## Some examples of past projects:

 -	Software Development of an application for cable pulling at a Drilling rig for <a href="https://www.dolphindrilling.com/our-fleet/blackford-dolphin" title="Dolphin Drilling">Dolphin Drilling</a > at <a href="https://www.damen.com/companies/shiprepair/damen-verolme-rotterdam" title="Damen Verolme Rotterdam">Damen Verolme</a> Rotterdam, The Netherlands.
--	Software Development of an application for commissioning of a <a href="https://en.wikipedia.org/wiki/Infraspeed" title="HSL">High speed railway</a> for Siemens at Infraspeed Zoetermeer, The Netherlands.
+-	Software Development of an application for commissioning of a <a href="https://en.wikipedia.org/wiki/Infraspeed" title="HSL">High speed railway</a> for <a href="https://www.mobility.siemens.com/global/en.html" title="Siemens Mobility">Siemens</a> at Infraspeed Zoetermeer, The Netherlands.
 - Software Development of a webshop for safety gear with <a href="https://www.lightspeedhq.com/" title="Lightspeed">Lightspeed</a>.
 -	Software Translations for the AGM <a href="https://www.youtube.com/watch?v=wu27rzasVNM" title="AGM">Advanced generator monitor</a>.
 -	Engineering of hardware for the AGM <a href="https://www.youtube.com/watch?v=wu27rzasVNM" title="AGM">Advanced generator monitor</a>.